Malian youngster Diarra set to join NPFL – Daily Trust

 “We have a couple of Chinese league clubs watching Diarra as he is prepared to kick off with an NPFL side.

 “His talent stands out.
-Strong, fast, skilful, and most powerful in area battles.”
+Strong, fast, skillful, and most powerful in area battles.”

 Akpehe said Diarra is already in Nigeria ready to sign the lucreative deal with the top NPFL side.